holmesrichards/gearseq/README.md

 ## Algorithms

-Euclidean sequencing is familiar and need not be described here other than to say the sequence pattern is determined by two parameters: Repetition period (*P*) and number of triggers (*N*).
-The algorithm distributes the *N* triggers as uniformly as possible among the *P* sequence steps.
-A third parameter, the rotational offset (*O*), governs not the pattern itself but where the pattern starts/stops relative to where the period starts/stops.
+Euclidean sequencing is familiar and need not be described here other than to say the sequence pattern is determined by two parameters: Repetition period (*P*) and number of triggers (*T*).
+The algorithm distributes the *T* triggers as uniformly as possible among the *P* sequence steps.
+A third parameter, the offset (*O*), governs not the pattern itself but where the pattern starts/stops relative to where the period starts/stops.

 More novel is the gap sequence, based on the procedure underlying linear scales in tuning theory and the [Three-gap Theorem](https://en.wikipedia.org/wiki/Three-gap_theorem) in mathematics.
 I'm not aware of any prior use of this idea for trigger sequencing although I would be quite surprised if no one else has done it before.
-In a gap sequence the pattern is defined by three parameters: *P*, *N*, and the generator (*G*).
-Whereas for a given *P* and *N* there is exactly one Euclidean sequence, there are up to *P*/2 gap sequences corresponding to different generators.
+In a gap sequence the pattern is defined by three parameters: *P*, *T*, and the generator (*G*).
+Whereas for a given *P* and *T* there is exactly one Euclidean sequence, there are up to *P*/2 gap sequences corresponding to different generators.
 Again, the position of the sequence start relative to the period can be specified by *O*.
-Details of the algorithm are given below.
+Details of the algorithm are given [here](Docs/gap_sequence.md).

 An ADC sequence uses a pattern based on digitization of an analog control voltage.
 The Barton Musical Circuits BMC006 Voltage To Rhythm Converter does something similar.
 You specify *P* and a value to digitize, *V*, as well as, again, *O*.
-The sequence pattern is the last *P* bits in the digitization of *V*.
+The sequence pattern is the first *P* bits in the digitization of *V*.

 A random sequence is fairly self explanatory.
-For a given *P* and *N*, the algorithm distributes *N* triggers randomly within *P* steps.
+For a given *P* and *T*, the algorithm distributes *T* triggers randomly within *P* steps.
 The random pattern is then repeated indefinitely, offset by *O* as with the other types, until a new sequence is requested.
-Another "parameter" is the throw (*T*).
-While the value of the throw is not used to generate the pattern, if it changes, a new random pattern will be chosen.
+Another "parameter" is the throw (*Th*).
+While the value of the throw is not used to determine the pattern, if it changes, a new random pattern will be chosen.

 ## Implementation

 The algorithm and its (up to four) parameter values can be selected using five potentiometers and four CV inputs.
-With no cable plugged in a pot can be used to select a parameter manually; with a cable plugged in, the CV attenuated by the pot determines the parameter.
-Parameter values are shown on an OLED display.
+With no cable plugged in a pot can be used to select a parameter manually; with a cable plugged in, the CV attenuated by the pot (in the range 0 to 5 V) determines the parameter.

 If a parameter value is changed, or a different algorithm is selected, the change takes effect at the start of the next period.

+Algorithm choice, parameter values, and the trigger pattern are shown on an OLED display.
+Normally it display the values currently in use, and if a parameter has a different value requested than the current one (either because the current one has not been updated yet, or because the requested value is outside the current valid range) it is shown in brackets.
+While adjusting a pot, the display switches to showing the values that will go into effect at the next period if no further changes occur.
+As visual hints you are looking at future instead of present values, there is an asterisk in the upper left corner, and the trigger pattern is shown at the bottom with Xs and dots (representing trigger and no trigger) instead of the normal Os and dashes.

 Other inputs are a clock and a reset pulse which sends the sequence back to its start on the next clock.
 Outputs are the sequence itself and a pulse at the start of each period.
 (One could ignore the sequence output and just use the period output as a clock divider.)